About¶

 sudo apt-get -y install python3-kcli

-The package based version doesn’t bundle the dependencies for anything else than libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the Provider specifics section.
+The package based version doesn’t bundle the dependencies for anything else than Libvirt, so you have to install the extra packages for each additional cloud platforms, which are listed in the Provider specifics section.

-Alternatively, the repo contains a meta package named kcli-all (python3-kcli-all in the debian case) that contains dependencies for all the providers.
+On Fedora, an additional metapackage named kcli-all (python3-kcli-all in the debian case) that contains dependencies for all the providers.

-Container install method¶
+Container install method#

 In the commands below, feel free to use docker instead